sngular/scs-multiapi-plugin/README.md

 ### Usage considerations

-This plugin has been implemented trying to behave like OpenApi Generator Tool but we decided to change the approach concerning the support of AllOfs, OneOfs and AnyOfs.
+This plugin has been implemented trying to behave like OpenApi Generator Tool, but we decided to change the approach concerning the support of AllOfs, OneOfs and AnyOfs.